 This was a new addition to an established character, lore-wise, but during production of Solo: A Star Wars Story co-writer Jonathan Kasden confirmed that this old smoothie is pansexual.
 Between running gambling, smuggling, Baron Administrating Cloud City, and working for the Rebel Alliance, we didn’t get to see much of Lando’s potential love life on screen.
 If we ever do though, the casting and writing possibilities will be nearly endless.

 Ceret and Terec are trans and non-binary Kotabi bond-twins who made their first appearances in the recent The High Republic comics.
 They share a gestalt mind and often finish the other’s sentences or even feel each other’s pain, even if they aren’t within close proximity to each other.
 As members of the Jedi Order they joined Master Sskeer and Knight Seeve Trennis in investigating the distress signal from the Starlight Beacon Space Station.

-Also appearing in the Aftermath books, Sinjur is a former loyalty officer for the Galactic Empire who abandoned his post almost immediately after the Battle of Endor and destruction of the Death Star and has been unpacking a fair amount of guilt and trauma ever since.
-He eventually joins the New Republic and Nora Wexley’s team and even finds himself doing a job or two for Princess Leia.
-Sinjur is known to be a relatively private and closed off character, but he forms a romantic relationship with republic slicer Conder Kyl.
+Also appearing in the Aftermath books, Sinjur is a former loyalty officer for the Galactic Empire.
+He abandoned his post almost immediately after the Battle of Endor and has been unpacking a fair amount of guilt and trauma ever since.
+Sinjur eventually joins the New Republic and Nora Wexley’s team, even finding himself doing a job or two for Princess Leia.
+He’s known to be a relatively private and closed-off character, but he forms a romantic relationship with republic slicer Conder Kyl.